 The City Parcel site covers just over half an acre.
 Spokane Transformer, Inc. repaired and recycled transformers at the site from 1961 through 1979.
 In 1979, the site was sold to City Parcel, Inc., a package delivery service.
 Soil samples collected between 1976 and 1997 consistently contained PCB contamination at concentrations exceeding both residential and industrial standards.
-Groundwater has been sampled multiple times, and no contamination was detected.
+Groundwater has been sampled multiple times, and no contamination was detected after 2002 .
 Ecology conducted a state-funded feasibility study and developed a cleanup action plan in 2004 that included removing the building, contaminated soil, all drain lines and dry wells and an underground storage tank.
 In 2009, the building was demolished, and contaminated debris were removed.
 Contaminated soil was also excavated and disposed off-site at this time.
 Soil samples taken following this revealed PCB contamination along the northern and western fence lines surrounding the property.
+The fence on the northern edge was removed, and PCB-contaminated soil was excavated and backfilled with clean soil in 2014.
+Similar work to clean up the contamination on the western boundary of the property was completed in 2015.
 Ecology will conduct periodic reviews at least every five years to ensure site uses continue to protect human health and the environment (Ecology web site).

 5.2.4 Kaiser Aluminum

 The Kaiser Aluminum Fabricated Products facility had in the past used hydraulic oils containing high concentrations of PCBs for aluminum casting operations.
-Kaiser’s long term use and storage of PCB-contaminated soils contaminated the soil and underlying groundwater with PCBs.
+Kaiser’s past use and storage of PCB-contaminated oils contaminated the soil and underlying groundwater with PCBs.
 Since 2005, Kaiser has conducted a series of investigation and cleanup activities for soil and groundwater under the authority and requirements of Ecology’s cleanup regulations, the state’s MTCA.
-In 2012, Ecology issued an Amended Agreed Order requiring soil excavation and capping of deeper soil to address PCB contamination; these actions have been completed, resulting in the removal of 540 tons of soil that contained elevated levels of PCBs.
+In 2012, Ecology issued an Amended Agreed Order requiring excavation of shallow soils and capping of deeper soil to address PCB contamination; these actions have been completed, resulting in the removal of 540 tons of soil that contained elevated levels of PCBs.
 The 2012 order also required Kaiser to initiate a PCB groundwater treatment pilot study by October 30, 2015.
-The contamination of groundwater underlying the Kaiser facility is widespread, with PCB levels exceeding 500,000 pg/L (Hart Crowser, 2012).
+The contamination of groundwater underlying the Kaiser facility is primarily associated with the Casting Area of the facility, with PCB levels exceeding 500,000 pg/L (Hart Crowser, 2012).
 After completion of this pilot study, Ecology will issue a cleanup action plan that will specify the actions that Kaiser must take to remediate the PCB-contaminated groundwater.
+Clean-up levels in the plan will likely be guided by applicable surface water quality standards, although contribution from up-gradient PCB sources (discussed subsequently in Section 5.14) may be a confounding factor.
 Ecology estimates that this groundwater treatment system will be operational by 2020 (EPA, 2015).

-5.2.5 Schedule and Monitoring Program

-Each of the above sites has stipulated cleanup and/or period review schedules and monitoring requirements as discussed above.
-Because this is a Category A Control Action (maintain existing activities), this Comprehensive Plan is not specifying additional scheduling or monitoring requirements beyond the long-term implementation effectiveness monitoring discussed in Section 6 of this Plan.

 5.3 Category A: Stormwater Controls

-Many of the communities in the Spokane River watershed are regulated by Municipal Separate Sewer System (MS4) permits that will restrict discharges of PCBs to the river.
+Many of the communities in the Spokane River watershed are regulated by Municipal Separate Storm Sewer System (MS4) permits that will restrict discharges of PCBs to the river.
 While most of these regulations are not PCB-specific, the practices they require will indirectly reduce PCB loads via reduction in stormwater volume and/or reduction in suspended solids (a known carrier of PCBs) concentrations in stormwater.
 In addition to MS4 permits, the City of Spokane has committed to an Integrated Clean Water Plan.
 These existing stormwater control actions are described below.

-5.3.1 NPDES permits for MS4s
+5.3.1 NPDES Stormwater Permits for MS4s